kossiitkgp/Git-and-GitHub-Workshop-2022/installation.md

 - ## LINUX INSTALLATION GUIDE

   Here are a few links to help you install git bash on your linux system:
-  Here are links to few installation guiding sites for installation of git bash on your linux system:

   https://git-scm.com/download/linux